TheBoxyBear/charttools/docs/FileFormats/ini.md

-# Initialization
+# .ini

 Initialization files are commonly-used files for storing things such as settings/configurations.
-They are text-based and use the .ini format.
+They are text-based and use the `.ini` file extension.

 Song metadata for .mid files are stored in a song.ini file.
 Clone Hero also extends this file to .chart files.

-Table of contents:
+## Table of Contents

 - [Basic Structure](#basic-structure)
   - [Sections](#sections)